|Space Launch Report: ATHENA|

 Martin quietly shelved Athena after the flight.

-It seemed likely that Athena would not fly again, but on March 25, 2010 Lockheed Martin and ATK announced plans to restore Athena to service in the form of modified Athena 1c and Athena 2c rockets.
+On March 25, 2010 Lockheed Martin and ATK announced plans to restore Athena to service in the form of modified Athena 1c and Athena 2c rockets.
 Both would use the same Castor 120 solid rocket motors, but would replace the retired Orbus 21D with ATK's new Castor 30 solid motor.
 At the time, Athena 1c and 2c were expected to be available beginning in 2012.
 Athena 2c was expected to be able to lift up to 1,712 kilograms into low Earth orbit (LEO).

 In March, 2012, Lockheed Martin